IBMPredictiveAnalytics/TWCo_Forecast_Intraday/README.md

-# Extension for TWCo Forecast Daily
+# Extension for TWCo Forecast Intraday
 This implementation allows you to connect to APIs provided by The Weather Company from IBM SPSS Modeler.
 These APIs will require a key so that you can retrieve the actual weather data.
 Please contact your IBM sales representative so that we can assist you to obtain the key.

 ---